-Pruning our trees and shrubs, which has several definitions, consists essentially of removing the parts of the plant to improve health, the landscape effect or the value of the plant.
-Once the objectives of pruning are determined and some basic principles are understood, pruning is first and foremost a matter of common sense.
+Why do we prune?
+As, pruning our trees and shrubs, which has several definitions.
+And consists essentially of removing the parts of the plant to improve health, the landscape effect or the value of the plant.
+Once you establish the objectives of pruning and some basic principles; as pruning is first and foremost a matter of common sense.

-The need to prune can be reduced or eliminated by selecting the right plant for the place.
-Plants that could grow too large for the site, are not entirely resistant, or become unsightly with age should be used wisely and kept to a minimum in the landscape plan.
+Moreover, you can reduce the need to prune, by selecting the right plant for the place.
+Plants that could grow too large for the site, are not entirely resistant; or become unsightly with age should be used wisely and kept to a minimum in the landscape plan.

-Advances in the improvement and selection of plants in the nursery industry provide a wide range of plants that require little or no pruning.
+Furthermore, advances in the improvement and selection of plants in the nursery industry provide a wide range of plants that require little or no pruning.
 However, even the most suitable garden plants often require pruning.
-The guidelines presented in this publication should be useful for pruning any plant.
+Consequently, the guidelines in this publication should be a useful guide for pruning any plant.

 So the pruning will be done for the following reasons: